Planning your Trip to Slovenia

-If you ask a Slovenian if they speak English and they hold their head down a bit and shyly say "a little", they will be your best friend within 5 minutes / if they say they don't speak English, they really don't!
+If you ask a Slovenian if they speak English and they hold their head down a bit and shyly say "a little".. they will be your best friend within 5 minutes / if they say they don't speak English.. give up, they really don't!

 19: A crash course in Motorway Toll charges in Italy, Croatia and sunny Slovenia..

-In Italy you take a ticket at the first toll station when you join a toll motorway and pay when you leave, or if you are driving from Venice to Slovenia for example, the payment toll station is about 10km before the border, it costs a little over €10.
+In Italy you take a ticket at the first toll station when you join a toll motorway and pay at the toll station when you leave.. if you are driving from Venice to Slovenia for example, the payment toll station is about 10km before the border, it costs a little over €10.
 (Trieste to the Lodge is a couple of Euro max).

 When you hit Croatia, you will know because you will have probably blindly followed a sat nav / garmin device and therefore been stuck in a queue to cross the border for up to 2 hours!!
-So actually our first tip is to look at your route and if you are crossing in or out of Croatia at a busy time of year, why not take a more countryside crossing.. it will be infinitely more beautiful, particularly on the Slovenian side and there will very unlikely be a queue!
-(Can you believe that as little as 3 years ago there were serious talks to have another "open" road border (Schengen) with Croatia).
+So actually our first tip is to look at your route carefully in advance and if you are crossing in or out of Croatia at a busy time of year, why not take a more countryside crossing.. it will be infinitely more beautiful, particularly on the Slovenian side and there will very unlikely be a queue!
+(Can you believe there were once serious talks to have another "open" road border (Schengen) with Croatia).

 We look forward to this tip becoming obsolete when all these countiries introduce electronic tolls, but you will hopefully also be driving an electric car by then!